jvvppereira/planner-java/README.md

 # Planner Java Application ✈️🌐

-A professional trip planning system built with Java and Spring Boot, designed to help users organize their trips, activities, participants, and relevant links.
+A trip planning system built with Java and Spring Boot, designed to help users organize their trips, activities, participants, and relevant links.
 This project was developed following modern software engineering practices, including domain separation (API, Domain, Infra) and automated testing.

 ## 🚀 Technologies & Libraries